“Where is Door of Faith Orphanage located?”

 You’re welcome to send small gifts or clothing to your child.
 We do ask that you respect the fact that not all sponsors have the same generous vision, small gifts are fine but for larger items (bikes, etc.) please check with us first.

 Yes you can.
 Just send us an email letting our staff know when you are coming.
-For directions visit our “visit”
+For directions visit our “Travel Info"page

 What if I just want to support Door of Faith in general?”
-You can sponsor however you like, we want people to give where they feel lead.
+You can sponsor however you like, we want people to give where they feel led.
 Many people choose to sponsor food, education, medical, etc. Some people chose to sponsor monthly or one time for “wherever is needed”.